CEO Priorities 2026: Five Executive Leadership and Strategic Planning Imperatives

 CEOs might ask themselves:

-• Does our innovation strengthen or dilute what made our organisation trusted in the first place?
+• Does our innovation strengthen or dilute what made our organization trusted in the first place?

 • Are we moving fast at the cost of meaning and coherence?